Lo-mann/Palmora-HR-Analysis-Power-BI/README.md

 ##  Key Findings
 - Gender imbalance in specific departments.
-  - Pay gap observed in Research and Development/Abuja].
+  - Pay gap observed in Research and Development/Abuja]
+  - Palmoria group does not meet the regulatory requirement.
-  - Some manufacturing roles fall below $90,000 threshold.
+  - Some manufacturing roles fall below $90,000 threshold
 - Clear structure developed for bonus allocation.

  ##  What I Learned